 Ancient, yet still relevant.
 This can be a type of jewelrymaking, or it can simply be using beads to make any type of artwork.

 I love the smell and feel of new leather.
+(Yes, one of the benefits of hobbies such as this mean that you will probably have to go into a tack store or leather shop.
+Happy day!)
 You will need some stamps and tools for this one, but you can create some beautiful wallets, belts, and other leather accessories.
 (And horse tack!)
 Amazon does have a beginner kit, if you are interested in trying out this unique hobby.

 Cartooning and Animation

 Cartooning and animation are slightly different, but related hobbies.
 They both involve creating sequential works of art that unfold over time.
 One of the benefits of hobbies such as this are creative side effects, but with the world of youtube, more and more people are capitalizing on this.
 Anyone can start cartooning and animating, or perhaps expand into stop motion.

 You can either do this with a machine or by hand.
 Either way, this art form is far from lost.

 I really thought about putting this under hobbies for kids, becasue I realize the kit below is one aimed at children.
 Sand art is just putting different colors of sand in a transparent container in an artsy pattern.
 They make very pretty and unique decorations.
 There are more adult versions as well, but when I am starting, I like to get something on the inexpensive side to see if I will like my new hobby or if I want to move on to something else.

 Being a “boy mom” I am at a bit of a loss for what to include here for “girl hobbies.”
 I would love some help in the comments section!